joelkuiper/Llamora/README.md

    - `LLAMORA_PROMPT_FILE` to point to a Jinja2 prompt template (defaults to `llm/prompts/llamora_phi.j2`)
    - `LLAMORA_GRAMMAR_FILE` to specify a grammar file (defaults to `llm/meta_grammar.bnf`)

+❗ **This project is a personal learning experiment.
+It is not production-ready.
 Deploying this project as-is is discouraged.
-Use at your own risk.
+Use at your own risk.**